section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 3.	**Action**
 The agent selects an action that may change or affect the state and reward.
 4.	**Reward**
 A reward represents the gains and losses in network performance.
-The reward is for taking a particular action on a particular state in the previous time instance.
+The agent is rewarded for taking an action on a particular state in the previous time step.
 5.	**Environment**
 The environment is where the agent acts.
 On how the environment reacts to certain actions defined by a model, we may or may not know.